Frigidaire FGPC1244T1 Review

 Our Analysis and Test Results

-This A/C is expensive to buy and run, making it a poor value.
+The Frigidaire isn't the highest performer when it comes to cooling, but is quiet.
+However, it's expensive to buy and run, making it a lesser value.

 The overall lackluster results and relatively middling performance make it hard to recommend this product.
-It looks a little sleeker than the rest, but its high costs to run and buy and uninspiring cooling results, coupled with the intense difficulty associated with carrying this model made it far from our favorite portable A/C.
+It looks a little sleeker than the rest, but its high upfront cost, inefficient electricity use, uninspiring cooling results, coupled with the intense difficulty associated with carrying this model, made it far from our favorite portable A/C.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More